rvesse/airline/docs/guide/practise/jdk.md

 If you are using any of the Airline annotations that locate resources e.g. `@Version` then your resources **MUST** satisfy the following constraints to continue to be usable:

-- They should be placed in a package that matches your modules name e.g. if your package is `com.yourdomain.app` then your resources should be in that package
+- They should be placed in a package that matches your modules name e.g. if your module is `com.yourdomain.app` then your resources should be in that package
 - The package containing the resources  needs to be unconditionally open